juandesi/mqtt-connector/docs/operations/publish.md

 # Publish

-Messages are published with a topic.
+Messages are published with a `topic`.
 The MQTT broker needs the `topic` to route the message to subscribers.
 Hence the `topic` is mandatory for a publish message (it is the only required property).

 {% capture tab_content %}